Post

 BUILD_TIMESTAMP=$(date +'%Y%m%d%H%M%S')

-# If BUILD_NUMBER has no value, use Timestamp as App Build Number
+# If BUILD_NUMBER is not set, use Timestamp as App Build Number

 BUILD_NUMBER="${BUILD_NUMBER:-$BUILD_TIMESTAMP}"